If You are the Victim of a Hit and Run Accident With a Commercial Truck

 What If the Hit and Run Driver Cannot be Located?

-All insurance companies who are authorized to sell automobile insurance in Kentucky are required by law to at least offer you “uninsured” motorist benefits.
+Many insurance companies who are authorized to sell automobile insurance are required by law to at least offer you “uninsured” motorist benefits.
 This is insurance you can buy to protect you in case an unknown driver hits you and has no insurance on their vehicle or truck to pay you for your injuries and damages.

 Although you might not wish to do it, this may be the only way you can receive any compensation for your injuries when the truck driver or any other driver hits you and leaves never to be found.
 Uninsured motorist benefits on your own car, or the car in which you are a passenger, can get you some compensation for your harms and losses when the responsible driver cannot be identified.